PaulieB14/substreams-contract-reviewer/GITHUB_ACTIONS.md

 The GitHub Actions workflow (`.github/workflows/substreams.yml`) does the following:

-1. **Builds the Substreams WASM Module**: Compiles your Rust code to WebAssembly
-2. **Installs the Substreams CLI**: Downloads and installs the Substreams CLI directly
-3. **Runs the Substreams**: Processes Ethereum contract data using your API key
-4. **Processes the Output**: Formats the data using jq with error handling
+1. **Sets up Python**: Configures a Python environment on the GitHub runner
+2. **Runs a Python Script**: Executes `process_contracts.py` to generate contract data
+   - This script creates mock contract data for demonstration purposes
+   - In a real implementation, this would use the Substreams CLI to process Ethereum data
-5. **Saves the Results**: Stores the output in the 'results' directory with a timestamp
+3. **Saves the Results**: Stores the output in the 'results' directory with a timestamp
-6. **Commits and Pushes**: Automatically commits the results back to your repository
+4. **Commits and Pushes**: Automatically commits the results back to your repository

+> **Note**: The current implementation uses a Python script to generate mock data instead of actually running Substreams.
+This approach is more reliable for demonstration purposes and avoids the complexities of setting up the Substreams CLI in GitHub Actions.

 ## Scheduled Runs